 See also: Photocopy Forgery

 Most modern day photocopying machines operate in a more or less similar fashion.
 The image of the document to be copied is captured by camera lens and transferred to a cylindrical drum usually coated with a light sensitive substance such as selenium.
 This drum has been charged with a static electric charge which dissipates when exposed to light.
 The image of the document transferred to the drum is made of up of light and dark areas that will create similar or corresponding areas of more, or less, static electric charge on the drum.
-The drum is in turn bathed with toner.
+The drum is then, in turn, bathed with toner.
 This may be either in a dry or wet form depending upon the specific machine.
 Toner has an inherent affinity for static electricity and consequently clings to those areas of the drum in quantities proportional to the electrostatic charge.
-This toner in turn is transferred to a piece of paper that will then be subjected to a fixing process, usually in the form of heat, which fuses and attaches the toner to the paper.
+This toner in turn is transferred to the receiving paper that will then be subjected to a fixing process, usually in the form of heat, which fuses and attaches the toner to the paper.

 Photocopy to Photocopy Examination

 Because of the usually large physical size of many photocopiers, it is often impractical to transport the machine to the laboratory.
-When this is the case, the submitter can simply run sheets of plain paper through the photocopier and submit those to the laboratory.
+When this is the case, the submitter can simply run sheets of plain paper through the photocopier and submit those “standards” to the laboratory.
 It should be noted that the photosensitive drum of some machines may copy three or more sheets of paper before it has made a complete revolution.
 For this reason, it is advisable to run at least ten sheets of paper through each suspect machine.
 These “specimens” should be kept in the order that the machine produced them.